RavenfieldCommunity/docs/en/Projects/havenm.md

 > To let players can replace the dll ("install HavenM"), configure other things just by one step, and the players don not need to download any extra files, we made a installer using powershell
 >
 > We didn't make a exe installer because we think a unknown exe is more dangerous than a above-board script and firewalls may dislike a exe more.
+>
+> And for dll files, it maybe also raised red flag.
+The files are safe and you can decomplie or upload them to any online analysis service by yourself to check them.

 > **Can HavenM run on mac/linux?**
 >